Hildebrand Law, P.C. mobile logo

 The Arizona Court of Appeals addressed the issue of whether a trial judge is required to modify child support if it changes child custody or visitation orders despite neither party requesting a modification of child support in the Heidbreder v.
 Heidbreder case.
 The Heidbreder court stated an Arizona judge is required to determine whether child support should be modified any time a court changes child custody or visitation, even if neither parent filed a request to modify child support.

 If you need information about how do you modify visitation or parenting time in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child custody attorneys have over 100 years of combined experience successfully representing clients in child custody cases in Arizona.
+Our Arizona child custody attorneys have decades of combined experience successfully representing clients in child custody cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.